zenml-io/zenml/docs/book/getting-started/zenml-pro/tenants.md

 ![Image showing the tenants for different teams](../../.gitbook/assets/zenml_pro_tenants_teams1.png)

-This helps you better manager project resources.
+This helps you better manage project resources.
 You can imagine that
 - certain teams might be based in a different region and have requirements for deployments within that region.
 - some teams may have external contributors and you don't want them to have any knowledge of other internal tenants and projects.